confio/ts-relayer/DEVELOPMENT.md

 ### Set up local chains

-To start two local blockchains, so we can test, run the following commands in two different consoles.
+To start two local blockchains, so we can test, run the following commands in three different consoles.
+These are long-living commands and will keep running indefinitely

 ```sh
 # in one console